TheMilkies/Cate/readme.md

 Use `sudo cate install` to install

-### Using Make
-Run `make -jN` where N is your thread count, you don't want it to build single-threaded.

-Use `sudo make install` to install

 ## Using Cate
 Cate's CLI is intuitive, but doesn't offer much.
 You can **not** set `cflags` with a command (unlike Autotools), but you get the minimum required to work with Cate.